myhro/docs-content/content/guides/your-first-application/index.md

 # Your first application — in your language

-<p class="lead">Get real with your first application on Giant Swarm.
-Learn how to configure an application, build a custom Docker image, link containers and control your application.</p>
+Get real with your first application on Giant Swarm.
+Learn how to configure an application, build a custom Docker image, link containers and control your application.

 ## Select your preferred language/platform